ucl-exoplanets/pylightcurve/README.md

 Returns the transit light-curve, directly from the orbital parameters.

 - method
 Limb darkening low (str, available methods: 'claret', 'quad', 'sqrt' or 'linear').

-- limb_darkening_coefficients:
+- limb_darkening_coefficients
 A list containing the limb darkening coefficients.
 The list should contain 1 element if the method used is the 'linear', 2 if the method used is the 'quad' or teh 'sqrt', and 4 if the method used is the 'claret'.

 - rp_over_rs
 Planetary radius relative to the stellar radius (float, no units)

 - period
 Orbital period (float, in days).

 - sma_over_rs
 Orbital semi-major axis relative to the stellar radius (float, no units).

 - eccentricity
 Orbital eccentricity (float, no units).

 - inclination
 Orbital inclination (float, in degrees).

 - periastron
 Orbital argument of periastron (float, in degrees).

 - mid_time
 Transit mid-time (float, in days).

 - time_array
 A time sequence (numpy array, in days).

 - precision
 The level of the numerical precision for the calculation (int, 0 to 6, default value is 3).

 For example, we can calculate the transit light-curve of HD209458b from 2 hours before the mid-transit to 2 hours after